<< ARI Watch

 “Rand read over the Ominous Parallels as Leonard was writing it.
 I’ve seen pages of early drafts marked up in her hand.”

 Mr. Peikoff’s second book was Objectivism: The Philosophy of Ayn Rand (1991), based on recorded lectures overseen by Ayn Rand in 1976.
 The hierarchical presentation of the book is original with him, there also seem to be some notions of his own – you will look in vain among Ayn Rand’s works for his idea of “contextual truth” (“certainty through ignorance” as one wit remarked).
 Contains gratuitous referential vulgarity (later repeated by Harry Binswanger) as if anyone besides college professors and intellectual jerks read such trash.
-However there are some fine things in the book.
+However there are some worthwhile points in the book.
 There is little hint of the disaster to come.

-He’s also the author of many talks, articles, several recorded lecture series, and the book The DIM Hypothesis (DIM is an acronym for Disintegration-Integration-Misintegration.
+He is also the author of many talks, articles, several recorded lecture series, and the book The DIM Hypothesis (DIM is an acronym for Disintegration-Integration-Misintegration.
 See Presidential Elections – ARI: 2004 on this website.)

 From the open letter “To Whom It May Concern” of November 15, 1994 by George Reisman, who had been a member of ARI’s Board of Advisors before being expelled: